 Restaurants

-There is a good choice of tavernas and restaurants throughout our cruising areas, our local staff will advise you of their whereabouts.
+There is a good choice of tavernas and restaurants throughout our cruising areas, local Sunsail staff will advise you of their whereabouts.
+See some suggested restaurants below:

 Tipping

-Tipping is standard and expected in all restaurants and bars and for other services undertaken during your holiday.
-The rule of thumb is generally 10-15 percent of the amount charged.
-Some establishments automatically add this onto the bill.
+Tipping is standard and expected in all restaurants/bars and for other services undertaken during your holiday.
+The rule of thumb is generally 10-15% of the amount charged.
+Some establishments automatically add this to the bill.

 Shop